urbanadventurer/username-anarchy/README.md

 	--given-names=FILE              Dictionary of given names
 	--family-names=FILE             Dictionary of family names
 	--substitute, -s=STATE          Control name substitutions.
 		                        Valid values are 'on' and 'off'.
-Default: on Can substitute any part of a name not available.
+Default: off Can substitute any part of a name not available.
 	--max-substitutions, -m=NUM     Limit quantity of substitutions per plugin.
 		                        Default: -1 (Unlimited)